osama-alk/neural-matlab/README.md

 The code follows the book ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com), mainly the first chapter.

-The [MNIST database of handwritten digits](https://github.com/sunsided/mnist) is used in MATLAB format from [this repository](https://github.com/sunsided/mnist-matlab)
+The [MNIST database of handwritten digits](https://github.com/sunsided/mnist) is used in MATLAB format from [this repository](https://github.com/sunsided/mnist-matlab).
+For this code to run, the database has to be in the same folder as the code.

 # Neural Network Parameters
 The Neural Network consist of 3 layers: